 Submerged aquatic vegetation (SAV) comprise some of the most productive ecosystems in the world.
-SAV is significantly important to many Atlantic States Marine Fisheries Commission (Commission) managed fish species, and afforded different degrees of protection up and down the coast.
+SAV is significantly important to many Atlantic States Marine Fisheries Commission (Commission or ASMFC) managed fish species and provides a variety of ecosystem services, especially important given climate change.
+SAV is afforded different degrees of protection and different management measures up and down the coast.
 In 1997, the Commission's Habitat Committee developed a policy to communicate the need for conservation of coastal SAV resources, and highlight state and Commission-based activities for implementation of a coastal SAV conservation and enhancement program.
-The Commission encouraged implementation of this policy by state, federal, local, and cooperative programs which influence and regulate fish habitat and activities impacting fish habitat; specifically SAV.
+The Commission encouraged implementation of this policy by state, federal, local, and cooperative programs which influence and regulate fish habitat and activities impacting fish habitat; specifically, SAV.

-In 2017, twenty years after the original policy was released, the Habitat Committee re-evaluated its recommendations and importance.
+In 2017, 20 years after the original policy was released, the Habitat Committee re-evaluated its recommendations and importance.
 Upon review, it was determined that the policy is still relevant, and arguably more important now than ever.